Kernel Estimation for Panel Data with Heterogeneous Dynamics: Asymptotic theory

-The robust bias-corrected procedure based on the split-panel jackknife bias-corrected estimator demands some modifications.
+The RBC procedure based on the split-panel jackknife bias-corrected estimator demands some modifications.
 To see this, the HPJ bias-corrected estimator that also reduces the kernel-smoothing bias can be written as follows:

 where $\hat \xi_i^{(1)}$ and $\hat \xi_i^{(2)}$ are the estimators based on the half-series $\{y_{it}\}_{t=1}^{T/2}$ and $\{y_{it}\}_{t=T/2+1}^T$, respectively.
 Then, the nonasymptotic variance of $\hat f_{\hat \xi}^H(x) - \hat{\mathcal{B}}_{\hat \xi}(x)$ can be estimated by: